rapidsai/cudf/docs/cudf/source/user_guide/data-types.md

 ```

 Notice the data type of the result: `1.01`, `4.23`, `0.50` can all be
-represented with a precision at least 3 and a scale at least 2.
+represented with a precision of at least 3 and a scale of at least 2.

-However, the value `1.234` needs a precision at least 4, and a scale
+However, the value `1.234` needs a precision of at least 4, and a
-at least 3, and cannot be fully represented using this data type:
+scale of at least 3, and cannot be fully represented using this data
+type:

 ```python
 >>> s[1] = Decimal("1.234")  # raises an error